seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 The tenor of thy speech; dear glass of ladies,
 Bid him that we, whom flaming war doth scorch,
 Require him he advance it o'er our heads;
-Speak't in a woman's key—like such a woman
+Speak't in a woman's key--like such a woman
 As any of us three; weep ere you fail;
 Lend us a knee;
 Tell him, if he i' th' blood-siz'd field lay swoll'n,